thixotropist/ghidra_import_tests/content/en/docs/notes/vectorization_case_study.md

 {{% /pageinfo %}}

 This case study compares human and compiler vectorization of a simple ML quantization algorithm.
 We'll assume we need to inspect the code to understand why these two binaries sometimes produce different results.
-Our primary goal is to see whether we can improve Ghidra's riscv pcode generation to make such analyses easier.
+Our primary goal is to see whether we can improve Ghidra's RISCV pcode generation to make such analyses easier.
 A  secondary goal is to collect generated instruction patterns that may help Ghidra users understand what optimizing vectorizing compilers can do to source code.

 The ML algorithm under test comes from https://github.com/ggerganov/llama.cpp.
 It packs an array of 32 bit floats into a set of q8_0 blocks to condense large